 Northwest Side Community Development Corporation (NWSCDC), established in 1983, is a Certified CDFI that provides mid-sized business loans to firms located on the northwest side of Milwaukee, Wisconsin.
 The mission of the NWSCDC is to remake the northwest side of Milwaukee – once a booming industrial district surrounded by thriving middle-class neighborhoods – into a preferred destination for businesses and residents.

 The Northwest Side Community Development Corporation (NWSCDC) has received numerous federal grants since 2000, and has used these funds to serve the economic development needs of Milwaukee’s low-income communities.
-These grants have leveraged more than $35 million of public and private investment and created over 500 jobs in our service area.
+These grants have supported our business lending capabilities to make over $10 million in loans, leveraging more than $35 million of public and private investment and created over 1,000 jobs in our service area since 2000.

 In 2008, the NWSCDC closed a $580,000 loan to DRS Technologies.
 The loan was part of an $11 million facility upgrade that helped create 51 new manufacturing positions for low-income workers.
 DRS is a high-tech manufacturer of power and control systems for US Navy ships and submarines.
 The NWSCDC loan also fostered the creation of a business incubator within the DRS facility, which supported 22 jobs for low-income individuals at Universal Housing Systems (a tenant of the incubator).